azureossd/azureossd.github.io/_posts/2025-04-01-Enabling-e2e-TLS-on-Azure-Container-Apps.md

 ![Container App Resource JSON overview](/media/2025/04/aca-e2e-tls-1.png)

-As of writing this post, this cannot be done through the portal, but can be done through the Azure CLI (and potentially through other IaC methods).
+As of writing this post, this cannot be done through the portal, but can be done through the Azure CLI and through other IaC methods.
 Run the following:

+**Azure CLI**:

 1. `az containerapp show -g some-rg -n someapp -o yaml > app.yaml`